Provisioning Consul, Nomad and Gluster with SaltStack

 - ufw

-This tells Salt that all nodes ('*') should have the ufw state.
+This tells Salt that all nodes ('*'

 To configure what the UFW state means for each node, you'll need to create pillar data to use.
 Pillars are private configuration data that are detailed per node.